exercism/nim/exercises/saddle-points/README.md

 Note that you may find other definitions of matrix saddle points online, but the tests for this exercise follow the above unambiguous definition.

+## Hints

+Your implementation can return the coordinates in any order.

 ## Running the tests

 To compile and run the tests, just run the following in your exercise directory: